mjyc/awesome-hri-datasets/README.md

 - [Testing RxJS Code with Marble Diagrams](https://rxjs-dev.firebaseapp.com/guide/testing/marble-testing) - a tool for testing program that takes/outputs "stream", which contains value over time.
 - [OpenPHRI: a generic framework to easily and safely control robots in interactions with humans](https://github.com/open-phri/open-phri) - [An Open-Source Library for Physical Human–Robot Interaction] by Benjamin Navarro, Aïcha Fonte, Philippe Fraisse, Gérard Poisson, and Andrea Cherubini
 - [Human actor animations in Gazebo](http://gazebosim.org/tutorials?tut=actor)
+- [Assistive Gym](https://github.com/Healthcare-Robotics/assistive-gym) is a physics-based simulation framework for physical human-robot interaction and robotic assistance.

 ## License